Football clubs

 ???? - 1960s

-There are records of an earlier Iden club who played until the early 1960s.
+An earlier Iden club existed until the early 1960s.

 1966 - 2015

-Iden were formed in 1966 by Bernard Say, proprietor of the village store, winning Division Four of the Hastings League in their first season.
-The team rose through the leagues and by the early 1980s were playing in the East Sussex League Premier Division.
-The club joined the Kent County League ahead of the 1995-96 season, finishing in second place in Division Two East.
-The team competed in Division One East for five seasons before merging with Rye United in 2001.
+Iden was re-established in 1966 by Bernard Say, proprietor of the village store, winning Division Four of the Hastings League in their debut season.
+The club rose steadily and by the early 1980s competed in the East Sussex Premier Division.
+They joined the Kent County League in 1995–96, finishing runners-up in Division Two East, then spending five seasons in Division One East before merging with Rye United in 2001.

-As Rye & Iden United, the first and reserve teams played at the salts, with the third team playing at Iden.
-However in 2006 Iden split from the club and joined forces with Peasmarsh to become Peasmarsh & Iden FC.
-The first team competed for five seasons in the East Sussex Premier, before the two clubs split and Iden went onto spend another four seasons in the Premier Division before disbanding in 2015.
+As Rye & Iden United, the club fielded first and reserve teams at the Salts, with a third team playing at Iden.
+In 2006 Iden separated and partnered with Peasmarsh to form Peasmarsh & Iden FC, whose first team spent five seasons in the ESFL Premier.
+After the partnership dissolved, Iden continued independently for four more seasons before folding in 2015.

 Little Common